harshita130602/harshita130602/README.md

 # HELLO WORLD! :) ![](https://komarev.com/ghpvc/?username=harshita130602)

 I am **Harshita Upadhyay**, I'm an undergraduate student at International Institute of Information Technology, Hyderabad.
 I am a big tech-enthusiast.
 I love working on projects which tackle real world problems.
 I like everything from Machine learning to system programming.
-I am a dance fan too.
-Some technologies I enjoy working with include Python, HTML, Javascript and C++.
+Some technologies I enjoy working with include Python, HTML, CSS, Javascript and C++.

 * **I’m currently working on:** An Instagram Bot using python, A complete functional shell in C and make this readme look better.
 *  **I’m currently learning:** Data Structures and algorithms fundamentals to improve competitive programming skills.